bazhenov/tango/README.md

 The project is in its early stages so any help will be appreciated.
 Here are some ideas you might find interesting

+- if you're a library author, trying out tango and providing feedback will be very useful
+- take one of the [issues](https://github.com/bazhenov/tango/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and try to fix it
 - find a way to provide a more user friendly API for registering functions in the system
-- if you're a library author, trying out tango and providing feedback will be very useful